 In consultation with the appropriate faculty members, the Dean appoints search committees and recommends initial and emeritus/a faculty appointments, promotion, tenure, leaves of absence, notices of intent not to renew appointments of untenured faculty, and termination.
 Faculty workloads are proposed by the Chairpersons or comparable administrators and by the Faculty Assembly or equivalent group and are approved by the Dean.
 The Dean ensures that every faculty member, including every Chairperson or comparable administrator, is annually evaluated as provided in Sec.
-III.1.2.
+III.I.2.
 The Dean promotes the professional development of the faculty and is responsible for recommending merit salary increases and other compensation within the limits of available funds.
 The Dean is also responsible for recommending the appointments and renewal of appointments of Associate and Assistant Deans, Department Chairpersons or comparable administrators, and other administrative personnel of the College or School.
+When hiring for these positions, the Dean will consult with the affected faculty to the extent appropriate to the position.